TomaszWoloszyn983/swap-puzzle-game/readme.md

   * **Turns counter** Turns Counter display how many movements have been made so far.
 The number increases everytime we make a swap.

 ### Upload Your Own Image
-A major new feature in Version 2 allows users to upload their own image and instantly transform it into a playable puzzle.
+A major new feature in Version 2.
+It allows users to upload their own image and instantly transform it into a playable puzzle.

   **How It Works:**
-1. Click Upload Image
+1. Click Upload Image.
-2. A modal popup window appears
+2. A modal popup window appears.
-3. Select an image file from your device
+3. Select an image file from your device.
-4. Click Upload & Split
+4. Click Upload & Split.
-5. The server:
+5. Then the server:
-  - Processes the image
+  - Processes the image.
-  - Splits it into 20 equal tiles (5 rows × 4 columns)
+  - Splits it into 20 equal tiles (5 rows × 4 columns).
-  - Stores the pieces
+  - Stores the pieces.
-  - Reloads the board with the new image
+  - Reloads the board with the new image.

 **Upload Popup Window**
 The upload form appears inside a modal popup for improved UI experience.